playlyfe/playlyfe-python-sdk/README.md

 =======
 Playlyfe Python SDK v0.1.1
 http://dev.playlyfe.com/
-Copyright(c) 2013-2014, Playlyfe Technologies, developers@playlyfe.com
+Copyright(c) 2013-2014, Playlyfe IT Solutions Pvt.
+Ltd, support@playlyfe.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal